-Pace Requirement: Both undergraduate and graduate students must earn at least 67% (no rounding up) of the credits attempted each semester.
-A full-time student who attempts 16 credits in a semester must successfully complete 10.72 credits to maintain their pace requirement (16 credits x .67 = 10.72 credits).
+Pace Requirement: Both undergraduate and graduate students must earn at least 67% (no rounding up) of attempted credits.
+For example, A full-time student who attempts 16 credits in a semester must successfully complete 10.72 credits to maintain their pace requirement (16 credits x .67 = 10.72 credits).

 Maximum time frame: The maximum period in which students may receive financial aid based on the degree program in which they are enrolled.
 Students have a maximum period of 150% of the credits required to complete the program to remain eligible.

 - Bachelor degree programs that requires 128 credits to graduate will have a total of 190 attempted credits allowed, not to exceed six calendar years, from the beginning of the initial semester including periods of non-enrollment.

 - Graduate degree program that requires 40 credits to graduate will have a total of 60 attempted credits allowed, not to exceed 4 calendar years from the beginning of the initial semester including periods of non-enrollment.